Mujahideen: Yugoslav Wars

 Some of the mujahideen funnelled arms and money into the country which Bosnia direly needed due to a United Nations-sanctioned arms embargo restricting the import of weapons into all of the republics of the Socialist Federal Republic of Yugoslavia.
-However, many of the mujahideen were extremely devout Muslims of the strict Salafi sect, which contrasted sharply with the relatively secular society of Bosnian Muslims.
+Many of the mujahideen were extremely devout Muslims of the strict Salafi sect, which contrasted sharply with the relatively secular society of Bosnian Muslims.
 This led to friction between the mujahideen and the Bosnians.

 Foreign volunteers in Bosnia have been accused of committing war crimes during the conflict.
-However, the ICTY has never issued indictments against mujahideen fighters.
+The ICTY has never issued indictments against mujahideen fighters.
 Instead, the ICTY indicted some Bosnian Army commanders on the basis of superior criminal responsibility.
 The ICTY acquitted Amir Kubura and Enver Hadžihasanović of the Bosnian 3rd Corps of all charges related to the incidents involving mujahideen.
 Furthermore, the Appeals Chamber noted that the relationship between the 3rd Corps and the El Mujahedin detachment was not one of subordination but was instead close to overt hostility since the only way to control the detachment was to attack them as if they were a distinct enemy force.

-The ICTY Trial Chamber convicted Rasim Delic, the former chief of the Bosnian Army General Staff.
+The ICTY Trial Chamber convicted Rasim Delić, the former chief of the Bosnian Army General Staff.
 The ICTY found that Delic had effective control over the El Mujahid Detachment.
 He was sentenced to three years of imprisonment for his failure to prevent or punish the cruel treatment of twelve captured Serb soldiers by the Mujahideen.
 Delic remained in the Detention Unit while appellate proceedings continued.

 Some individuals of the Bosnian Mujahideen, such as Abdelkader Mokhtari, Fateh Kamel, and Karim Said Atmani, gained particular prominence within Bosnia as well as international attention from various foreign governments.
 They were all North African volunteers with well established links to Islamic Fundamentalist groups before and after the Bosnian War.

 In 2015, former Human Rights Minister and Federation BiH Vice President Mirsad Kebo talked about numerous war crimes committed against Serbs by mujahideen in Bosnia and their links with current and past Muslim officials including former and current presidents of federation and presidents of parliament based on war diaries and other documented evidence.
 He gave evidence to the BiH federal prosecutor.